 You can practice here for more expertise.

 That’s all for today.
 I have tried my best to describe 5 practical scenarios of how to execute Excel functions if the cell color is red.
-It will be a great pleasure for me if this article could help any Excel user even a little.
+It would be a great pleasure for me if this article could help any Excel user even a little.
 For any further queries, comment below.